ClaeysKobe/GeospatialAdvertismentBasics/README.md

    - Select iOS and click on "Switch Platform"
    - Click on "Add Open Scenes".
 You should see "Scenes/SampleScene" appear
    - Click on "Build" and choose a location to build the project, **I recommend too not build directly in your Unity folder!
 If you wish to build there, make a separate folder in your Unity Project**
-   - Wait untill the project is Build.
+   - Wait until the project is Build.
 Once done, open the _your_chosen_name_.xcworkspace file
      - If you do not see a .xcworkspace file, but only a .xcodeproj file, please follow this first:
        - copy the file path to your build
        - Open "Terminal"